f-q-a/help-yelp-clone/README.md

 # Help (Yelp Clone)

 ## What is Help?
 Help is an app for reviewing and finding businesses/contractors/service providers for services such as commercial cleaning, construction, plumbing, carpentry, and the like.
+Users are able to create and view reviews for businesses, and they can also add their own businesses to the app.

 ## Frontend
 ### React